Live UAS to command in one tap, without the proprietary encoder headache

 1. One tap to go live

 A UAS or air unit starts streaming with a single action.
-There are no links to generate and no settings to configure at launch.
-The pilot flies the aircraft; the feed goes live on the wall.
+No links to generate, no settings to configure at launch.
+The pilot flies the aircraft.
+The feed goes live on the wall.

 2. One login to watch

-Viewers don’t wait for a link to be shared with them.
-Anyone in the agency with a need to know logs into their agency’s BabbarOps account — the same login, every time — and sees every live feed from the incident.
+Viewers don’t wait for a link to land in their inbox.
+Anyone in the agency with a need to know logs into their agency’s BabbarOps account, the same login every time, and sees every live feed from the incident.
 Command, patrol, leadership, and supporting units all watch the same picture without anyone forwarding anything.

 - Keep the equipment you already own.
 If it streams, it can land on the wall.

-- Grow without re-platforming.
-New drones, new aircraft, new cameras — same platform.
+- Grow without switching platforms.
+New drones, new aircraft, new cameras, same platform.

 The same wall holds every vantage point

-A drone feed isn’t useful in isolation — it’s useful next to everything else command can see.
-On BabbarOps, the UAS feed sits on the same wall as helicopter video, fixed cameras, and even witness video streamed from a phone through EyesOn.
+A drone feed isn’t worth much in isolation.
+It’s worth a lot sitting next to everything else command can see.
+On BabbarOps, the UAS feed lands on the same wall as helicopter video, fixed cameras, and even witness video streamed from a phone through EyesOn.
 One picture, every vantage point, every responder working from the same view.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.
 Supported equipment and performance depend on agency hardware and network conditions.